Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 * Data mover kernel (`dma_hls.[hw|hw_emu].xo`)
 * Connections interfaces defined in the system configuration file

-To see a schematic view of the design with the extended platform as shown in the following figure, open the following in Vivado:
+To view a schematic view of the design with the extended platform as shown in the following figure, open the following in Vivado:

 `build/fft2d_$(MAT_ROWS)x$(MAT_COLS)/x$(FFT_2D_INSTS)/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr`